stepwiseapp/download/README.md

 ## Multiple errors patched such as:

--App no longer crashes when current workflow is deleted
+-Fixed app crash when current workflow is deleted

+-Fixed app crash in open existing window by changing format to more Windows version inclusive dropdown menu

+-Fixed app crash in wait for existing window by changing format to more Windows version inclusive dropdown menu

+-Improved UI in write my response to prompt to allow for larger prompts

 -Other niche errors